yoyoong/mHapSuite/README.md

  -nonDirectional,--nonDirectional   do not group results by the direction of reads.
- -mode,--mode <args>                sequencing mode, TAPS | BS (default) -pat,--pat                         whether inputPath is pat file
+ -mode,--mode <args>                sequencing mode, TAPS | BS (default) -pat,--pat                         whether inputPath is pat file -filterFlag,--filterFlag           whether filter the reads contain missing value, only works in enter -pat
 ```

 Example of usage: